Victori4/Project-Management-Software/README.md

 	Make sure it is the root-folder of your repository, i.e. the one named project-group-12
 	Leave the other fields as is
 7. Press Finish
+8. In Git Bash, do a `git status` in the repository to check that the .gitignore file is working as intended There should be no files for you to commit at this point If there is, update .gitignore with those files or inform the group of this
-The project should now be open in Eclipse and ready for you to work on
+9. The project should now be open in Eclipse and ready for you to work on
 Make sure to put code in the src/dit092-package

-##Useful git commands##
+## Useful git commands
 `git pull`
 `git status`
 `git commit -m "Your message here."`